AkhilNandhakumar/Guython/jtdefinitions.md

 Representational State Transfer (provides standards between computer systems on the web, easier to communicate)
 ### API/Library
 [API Collection](https://5hackers.tk/api_collection)

+Applications Program Interface (A library of classes for use in other programs.
+Provides standard interfaces that hide the details of implementation)
 ### OOP
 Object Oriented Programming (organizes software design around data rather than functions)
 ### Class